Dr. Redden's International Consultation Service Starting at $500

 Carefully pick up the foot and zoom in on the bottom when possible.

 Note: Do not force prolonged standing when bilateral lameness is involved.

 Recent lateral and DP radiographs are essential components for all consultations.
 Dr. Redden requests informative current radiographs and the time span since the foot in question was trimmed or shod.
 He prefers that the film reveal soft tissue, as well as bone, and have wall and ground markers.
 It is very important that the primary beam pass through the foot at the level of the palmar surface of PIII.
 Please take lateral and DP views with the shoe on.
 If additional views are needed or requested then the shoe can be removed.
 The most informative views are made toward the end of the reset period.
 However emergencies require immediate attention.
 Lateral and DP radiographs are most informative when taken with low beam (just above the ground surface) and parallel to the ground surface.
 Radiopaque paste along the dorsal face of the hoof starting at the hair / horn wall junction is very helpful even with digital film as the actual wall is not visible and the paste reveals growth ring patterns.
 Please ask your vet to arrange the film so the left foot faces left and the right foot right.
 Also the DP views are offer flipped with digital programs and requested to be viewed as taken not flipped.

 Please Email Dr. Redden (email@example.com) all data, videos, photos and radiographs.
-If the files are extremely large please use the link below to upload them to Dr. Redden's Dropbox.
+If the files are extremely large please use the Add File button below to upload them to Dr. Redden's Dropbox.

 If mailing please notify us by email or phone and ship to: